OmarEinea/OmarEinea.github.io/README.md

 #  Omar Einea | Website

 A website about myself, made using ReactJS.
+Its data is dynamically fetched from Firebase when it loads.
-It will include details about my projects, skills, certifications, courses and events I attended or organized.
+It will include details about my projects, skills, certifications, profiles, courses and events I attended or organized.

 This website can be accessed through one of the following links: